webtactics/gloucesterthunderboltsswimmingclub/news/251212-2026-summer-socials.md

 ---
 We’re thrilled to announce four weeks of Summer Social Club Nights, beginning January 8th.

-Entries as normal on Swim Central.
+Entries as normal on <a href="https://swimcentral.swimming.org.au/" title="Swim Central - Swimming Australia" target="_blank">Swim Central</a>.

 If you have friends in town visiting or some new friend's who want to come and try this is a great time to bring them along as well.
-Just come to the pool at 530pm so I can add their entries in.
+Just come to the pool at 5:30pm so I can add their entries in.

 These evenings are perfect for:
 <ul>